 Equine Gait Collection or commonly referred to as collection, true collection, or engagement is the biomechanical mechanism in which a horse initiates movement or a gait.
 Proper equine biomechanical function as discussed in Equine Biomechanics of Locomotion is essential for athletic performance and soundness.
 Loss of true collection or engagement alters the proper equine biomechanical motion resulting in abnormal force

-and wear on anatomical structures like joints or tendons and ligaments, not designed to handle the increased stress.
+and wear on anatomical structures like joints or tendons and ligaments.
+These structures are not designed to handle the increased stress and abnormal use of improper equine biomechanics.
 Since a horse is powered by his hindquarters, he must put his body in a collective or engaged form to move.
 The only exception to this is the grazing amble.
 Collection of the body occurs to some degree in all gaits with faster gaits being more dramatic in their degree of collection.
-When the horse stops, they also put themselves into a musculoskeletal collective or engaged form to decelerate.
+When the horse stops, they also put themselves into a musculoskeletal collective or engaged form to slow down or stop.

 The equine gait collection or engagement with proper equine biomechanics starts by moving a hind leg forward under the horse’s belly.
 As the hind leg moves forward, the pelvis will tilt at an angle with the tail end going down causing the lumbar end of the pelvis to elevate.
 As the cranial or front end of the pelvis rises, the lumbar and thoracic parts of the spine also elevate.
 With the elevation of the cranial thoracic